 Fred Miller III

-Fred Lee Miller III is an assistant professor of Kinesiology, as well as an academic advisor for exercise science students in the Department of Kinesiology.
+Fred Lee Miller III is an associate professor of Kinesiology, as well as an academic advisor for exercise science students in the Department of Kinesiology.
 He teaches lower-level and upper-level courses such as sports nutrition, seminar in exercise science, advance resistance training and conditioning, and exercise physiology.
 He is a member of the American College of Sports Medicine (ACSM) and is a certified ACSM Health Fitness Specialist (ACSM-HFS).
+He is also a member of the National Strength and Conditioning Association (NSCA) and a Certified Strength and Conditioning Specialist (CSCS).
 Miller is an avid runner and has competed in hundreds of races ranging in distance from 5K (3.1 miles) to the marathon (26.2 miles).
-He has run 17 marathons including Boston, Chicago, New York City, Walt Disney World, and the Indianapolis Monumental.
+He has run 18 marathons including Boston, Chicago, New York City, Walt Disney World, and the Indianapolis Monumental.
+Dr. Miller enjoys co-leading students on Tri-S trips and has led trips to Dominican Republic and Guatemala.
 He is actively involved as a volunteer at Madison Park Church of God in Anderson.

 Fred Miller III joined the Department of Kinesiology in 2008.